NexPlayer/Android-SDK/advanced.md

 This method gets the background color for timed text (TTML) in content.

-It corresponds to thetts:backgroundColorattribute, and specifies the color of the background region on which timed text (TTML) should be displayed.
+It corresponds to the tts:backgroundColorattribute, and specifies the color of the background region on which timed text (TTML) should be displayed.

 **Returns**